 At this time it was not possible for human beings to go to the moon.
-After 1969 we can say it is not only imaginable but also possible (although some people are arguing that these moon images are due to Stanley Kubrick, famous for producing and directing 2001: A space odyssey in 1968).
+After 1969 we can say it is not only imaginable but also possible (although some people are arguing that the moon images, such as the one below, are due to Stanley Kubrick, famous for producing and directing 2001: A space odyssey in 1968).

 Going to the moon is conceivable in the sense that we have a theory explaining how we can do that.
-Travelling to Mars is also conceivable.
-However there may be many disparities between imagination and conception.
-On the one hand a movie about a trip to Mars can be produced with lots of special effects which do not correspond to the theory explaining "step by step" how to go there.
-A prototype of something which is imaginable and conceivable is the above plan of the Eiffel tower.
+Travelling to Mars is also imaginable and conceivable.
+There may be many disparities between imagination and conception.
+A movie about a trip to Mars can be produced with lots of special effects which do not correspond to the theory explaining "step by step" how to go there, similar to the plan of the Eiffel tower, which led to the realization of the worldwide famous building.
+Such a monument is part of the same genus as the omelet, but not a trip to Mars.